-The raising of the Tzaneen Dam will lead to the following positive economic impacts:
+The raising of the Tzaneen Dam will lead to the following positive economic impacts (all estimations were undertaken during March and April 2007):

-Stimulation of the economy: with direct, indirect and induced additional GDP generated in the economy during the construction phase to the value of R56 million.
+- Stimulation of the economy: with direct, indirect and induced additional GDP generated in the economy during the construction phase to the value of R56 million. - Increased government income (tax revenue).